Jefferson-Portfolio-2024/Maze_Game/README.md

 How to run The Maze Game:
 NOTE: Only one player needs to do steps 2-8.

-1. Connect to your WIFI
+1. Connect to your Wi-Fi
     Ensure both player are on the same Wi-Fi network
 2. Download the latest version of Node.js.
 3. Locate the Project Folder